Whenever we're guiding one of our many tours in San Francisco, travelers will often ask us about how to visit Lombard Street in San Francisco.

 - Notable Homes

-- Tips from Previous Visitors
+- Reviews from Previous Visitors

 - How to Ride the Cable Cars

 While most developers chose to create simple roads, others decided to take another route.

 In the case of Lombard Street, its creator was met with the challenge of creating a road that wouldn't be too steep for most drivers.

-Whether you want to attempt a drive down Lombard Street or you'd rather just take a picture of this location, there are plenty of ways to see this historic site.
+Whether you want to attempt a drive down the hairpin turns of Lombard Street or you'd rather just take a picture of this location, there are plenty of ways to see this historic site.

 That being said, there are a lot of options to consider (some cheaper than others) and our goal is to help you figure out which opportunity best fits your needs.